 Being surrounded by fellow writers, mostly older, generally more educated, with more publications than me, brings out some standard insecurities.
 Much of my anxiety comes not from my writing but myself—am I uncool?
 Dressed weird, or not weird enough?

 A woman from my workshop joins me at lunch.
 She tells me agreed with my critique from earlier and thinks I expressed it well, and instantly I feel better.
-She’s a few years older than me and was awarded the same fellowship (do a different workshop this October) as me several years ago.
+She’s a few years older than me and was awarded the same fellowship (for a different workshop this October) as me several years ago.
 She’s friendly, she seems to like me.
 She’s generous with her advice about MFAs, and honest about the many writing workshops she’s attended: this one is too expensive, that one too white, this one’s food is great.

 Perhaps this is what workshops are for: networking, making friends.
 Yet I find myself obsessively measuring myself against others.
 My friend tells that she made the mistake of googling her classmates before starting the week.
 A friendly young woman passes us chatting in the dorm lounge, and we make introductions.
 She and my friend discover they are in the same small group and talk about how awed they both are to work with their teacher.
 When the young woman leaves, my friend tells me that she knew exactly who this was when she entered the room.
 She goes to a very prestigious program in the Midwest and is well published.